AdobeDocs/campaign-web.en/help/v8/workflows/activities/channels.md

 # Email, SMS, Push activities {#channel}

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_email"
+>title="Email activity"
+>abstract="Automate and execute marketing campaigns across email, SMS and push channels.
+You can combine channel activities into the workflow canvas to create cross-channel workflows that can trigger actions based on customer behavior and data. "

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_sms"
+>title="Email activity"
+>abstract="Automate and execute marketing campaigns across email, SMS and push channels.
+You can combine channel activities into the workflow canvas to create cross-channel workflows that can trigger actions based on customer behavior and data. "

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_push_ios"
+>title="Email activity"
+>abstract="Automate and execute marketing campaigns across email, SMS and push channels.
+You can combine channel activities into the workflow canvas to create cross-channel workflows that can trigger actions based on customer behavior and data. "

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_push_android"
+>title="Email activity"
+>abstract="Automate and execute marketing campaigns across email, SMS and push channels.
+You can combine channel activities into the workflow canvas to create cross-channel workflows that can trigger actions based on customer behavior and data. "

 Adobe Campaign Web allows you to automate and execute marketing campaigns across email, SMS and push channels.
 You can combine channel activities into the workflow canvas to create cross-channel workflows that can trigger actions based on customer behavior and data.

 For example, you can create a welcome email campaign that includes a series of messages across different channels, such as email, SMS, and push.
 You can also send a follow-up email after a customer has completed a purchase, or send a personalized birthday message to a customer via SMS.